r-lib/covr/cran-comments.md

 ## Reverse dependencies

 Covr is a development tool only so its code is not actually run when building any downstream dependencies.
-Nonetheless I have run R CMD check on the 151 downstream dependencies.
-There were no relevant Errors.
+Nonetheless I have run R CMD check on the 260 downstream dependencies.

+The errors in biolink, geofacet, Wmisc are due to `lintr::expect_lint_free()` not working properly when it is used while running `devtools::revdep_check()`.
+I opened issue [#251](https://github.com/jimhester/lintr/issues/251) to track this bug in lintr.

+I did not see any other errors that were relevant to the covr changes.

   Summary at: https://github.com/jimhester/covr/tree/master/revdep